 The content listed below is non-accessible for the following reasons.

 When the “Larger Text” option is turned on in the iOS accessibility settings, text in the app does not respond and remains at the default size.
-This fails WCAG 2.1 success criteria 1.4.4 (Resize text).
+This fails WCAG 2.1 success criteria 1.4.4 Resize text (Level AA).
 An alternative way to enlarge text has been provided within the app.
-This option is available within the App settings.
+This option is available within the App settings

 Some links are not recognised and announced as links by screen readers.
 This makes it difficult for screen reader users to identify and activate these links.
-This fails WCAG 2.1 success criteria 4.1.2 (Name, Role, Value).
+This fails WCAG 2.1 success criteria 4.1.2 Name, Role, Value (Level A) and we aim to resolve this by the end of August 2025.

 Some buttons do not provide screen reader users with clear information about the purpose of the button.
 For example, “download” buttons and “open in browser” buttons do not indicate which document or page they relate to.
-This fails WCAG 2.1 success criteria 2.4.4 (Link Purpose).
+This fails WCAG 2.1 success criteria 2.4.4 Link Purpose (Level A) and we aim to resolve this by the end of August 2025.

 Some buttons do not provide screen reader users with clear information about the button options that are available.
-This fails WCAG 2.1 success criterion 1.3.1 (Info and relationships).
+This fails WCAG 2.1 success criterion 1.3.1 Info and relationships (Level A) and we aim to resolve this by the end of August 2025.

 On clicking the Welcome Screens button on the More screen, the screen reader announces “loading” multiple times.
-This fails WCAG 2.1 success criterion 1.3.1 (Info and Relationships).
+This fails WCAG 2.1 success criterion 1.3.1 Info and relationships (Level A) and we aim to resolve this by the end of August 2025.

 The text size changer provides three ‘A’ icons in different sizes, but the screen reader announces these all as “A” which is not clear for the screen reader user.
-This fails WCAG 2.1 success criterion 2.4.6 (Headings and labels).
+This fails WCAG 2.1 success criterion 2.4.6 Headings and labels (Level AA) and we aim to resolve this by the end of August 2025.

 Some hidden elements within header bars, such as the progress bar in a study topic when the progress bar is collapsed, have been hidden from view but are still announced by the screen reader.
-This fails WCAG 2.1 success criterion 1.3.1 (Info and Relationships).
+This fails WCAG 2.1 success criterion 1.3.1 Info and relationships (Level A) and we aim to resolve this by the end of August 2025

 Some page titles, such as More, are confusing for screen reader users as they are not a clickable element and users cannot obtain more information by activating it.
-This fails WCAG success criterion 2.4.2 (Page titled).
+This fails WCAG success criterion 2.4.2 Page titled (Level A) and we aim to resolve this by the end of August 2025.

 Some parts of the app do not provide a meaningful focus order.
-This makes them difficult to navigate by tabbing with a keyboard, and difficult to use with screen readers.
+This makes them difficult to navigate by tabbing with a keyboard and difficult to use with screen readers.
 For example, the menu to filter module status on the Home screen requires the user to tab twice to focus on the next element after the button.
-This fails WCAG 2.1 success criteria 2.4.3 (Focus Order).
+This fails WCAG 2.1 success criteria 2.4.3 Focus Order (Level A) and we aim to resolve this by the end of August 2025.

 Some links are not focusable with screen readers, such as links within Assessment Strategy and Assessment Guide.
-This fails WCAG 2.1 success criterion 2.1.1 (Keyboard).
+This fails WCAG 2.1 success criterion 2.1.1 Keyboard (Level A) and we aim to resolve this by the end of August 2025.

 The progress bar on the Planner does not provide sufficient contrast with its background.
-This fails WCAG 2.1 success criterion 1.4.3 (Contrast (Minimum)).
+This fails WCAG 2.1 success criterion 1.4.3 Contrast (Minimum) (Level AA) and we aim to resolve this by the end of August 2025.

 Some content is out of reach when scrolling using screen reader scroll gestures.
-This fails WCAG 2.1 success criterion 2.5.1 (Pointer Gestures).
+This fails WCAG 2.1 success criterion 2.5.1 Pointer Gestures (Level A) and we aim to resolve this by the end of August 2025.

 Various clickable elements such as links, edit fields, time and date pickers, slider controls and buttons are not large enough.
-This fails WCAG 2.1 success criteria 2.5.5 (Target size).
+This fails WCAG 2.1 success criteria 2.5.5 Target Size (Level AAA) and we aim to resolve this by the end of August 2025.

 (Note: WCAG 2.1 Success Criteria 2.5.5 Target size is a Level AAA criterion, and we are not required to support this as part of the Public Sector Bodies Accessibility Regulations.
 However, we believe that this is an important aspect of app accessibility and so we have included this in our accessibility testing for apps).